5up3rc/PrivilegeGuard/README.md

 ### Introduction

-Privilege guard blocks all local privilege escalation in Linux Kernel.
+PrivilegeGuard blocks all local privilege escalation in Linux Kernel.

 Will be open to public shortly